 Here, we present the application of ABC to perform selection among substitution models of protein evolution that can consider site-dependent evolution, thus providing an alternative strategy to evaluate substitution models that, due to their complexity, cannot be implemented into likelihood functions.
 We implemented this method into a user-friendly computational framework called ProteinModelerABC.
 This framework predicts the best-fitting substitution model among a set of site-dependent SCS models or a set of site-dependent SCS and empirical models, for a multiple alignment of protein sequences under ABC based on protein evolution simulated upon coalescent evolutionary histories or user-specified phylogenetic trees.
-It includes optional evolutionary parameters (including fixed and nuisance parameters, the latter involving user-specified prior distributions) that can be optionally used to provide a more realistic modeling, several summary statistics designed to extract evolutionary information about protein evolution at both sequence and structure levels and, substitution model selection with ABC under rejection and multiple linear regression approaches.
+It includes optional evolutionary parameters (including fixed and nuisance parameters, the latter involving user-specified prior distributions) that can be optionally used to provide a more realistic modeling, several SS designed to extract evolutionary information about protein evolution at both sequence and structure levels and, substitution model selection with ABC under rejection and multiple linear regression approaches.
 We evaluated the framework with data simulated under site-dependent SCS and empirical models and obtained an acceptable accuracy.
 As illustrative practical examples, we evaluated the fitting of site-dependent SCS and empirical substitution models with some protein families from diverse organisms of general interest.

 System and methods

-The ABC method identifies the best-fitting substitution model for a given multiple alignment of protein sequences through four main methodological steps (Figure 1) that include the reading of the input information [the query multiple sequence alignment (MSA), the evaluated substitution models and the desired ABC estimation method], the simulation of protein sequences evolution under the evaluated substitution models and along a simulated or specified evolutionary history, the calculation of informative summary statistics and, the substitution model selection with an ABC method.
+The ABC method identifies the best-fitting substitution model for a given multiple alignment of protein sequences through four main methodological steps (Figure 1) that include the reading of the input information [the query multiple sequence alignment (MSA), the evaluated substitution models and the desired ABC estimation method], the simulation of protein sequences evolution under the evaluated substitution models and along a simulated or specified evolutionary history, the calculation of informative SS and the substitution model selection with an ABC method.
 Details about these steps are provided below.